ortus-docs/logbox-docs/how-does-logbox-work/appender.md

 **Asynchronous Appenders**

 You may wish your logs to be asynchronous.
-You can do so be passing an `async` property in your configuration. \( This happens at the `logger` level and is available to all appenders out of the box, even ones that you create yourself!
+You can do so by passing an `async` property in your configuration. \( This happens at the `logger` level and is available to all appenders out of the box, even ones that you create yourself!

 ```javascript
 // Any appender can be asynchronous!